TwoFX/twofx.github.io/_posts/2025-07-06-my-first-verified-imperative-program.md

 [fully implemented and verified in Lean](https://github.com/leanprover/lean4/tree/master/src/Std/Data).

-For all of these reasons, I believe that Lean is in a very good position to be a system that users can rely on and trust for real-world program verification tasks.
+For all of these reasons, I believe that Lean is in a very good position to be a system that developers can rely on and trust for real-world program verification tasks.

 ## Bonus: verified functional programming